Question 53: Were any red blood cell (RBC) transfusions administered?

 If RBC alloantibodies are present prior to the start of the preparative regimen / infusion, report Yes and specify the number of alloantibodies identified.
 If testing for RBC alloantibodies were performed multiple times prior to the start of the preparative regimen / infusion, report the most recent assessment.

-If RBC alloantibodies were not present prior to the start of the preparative regimen / infusion, report No and go to question 60.
+If RBC alloantibodies were not present prior to the start of the preparative regimen / infusion, report No and continue with Direct bilirubin.

-Report Unknown if testing was not performed or it is not known if alloantibodies were present and go to question 60.
+Report Unknown if testing was not performed, or it is not known if alloantibodies were present and continue with Direct bilirubin.

 Section Updates: